NorgeStart logoNorgeStart

 Money from the state

-• Barnetrygd (child benefit): ~NOK 1 800–2 000/month per child, usually automatic after registration; EU/EEA workers can often get it for children living abroad.
+• Barnetrygd (child benefit): NOK 2 012/month per child (from 1 February 2026), usually automatic after registration; EU/EEA workers can often get it for children living abroad.

 • Parental leave (foreldrepenger): 49 weeks at 100% pay (or 59 at 80%) if you worked 6 of the last 10 months; a quota is reserved for each parent.
 No work history → one-time payment (engangsstønad ~NOK 92k).